From Hong Kong to Bristol: A Conversation on Sound, Culture, and Community

 Go-to late-night food spot?

 I grew up in Sai Wan, so I usually head to Kennedy Town for that.
-I love Ho Ho Restaurant for their fried rice and curry sauce, their homemade dishes, and their great mango desserts - hit the spot every time!
+I love Ho Ho Restaurant for their fried rice and curry sauce, and their homemade dishes are fabulous, great mango desserts, hit the spot every time!

-The other place is Tenju, an izakaya opened by the legendary techno DJ, shoutout to Frankie.
+Another special venue in my heart is Tenju, an izakaya opened by the legendary techno DJ, Frankie.
+It’s a sanctuary for some of the most creative locals, and they have the best selection of Shochu.
+My favourite will always be the Shizo Umeshu.
 I was never there for food, but when their small bites come out, I can never stop eating.

-Last one is the Fishball cart outside Knutsford Terrace - this is one of the IYKYK places.
-Their siu mai with curry sauce is heavenly when you are drunk as hell at 4am.
+Last one is the Fishball cart outside Knutsford Terrace - this is one of the places if you know, you know.
+Their Siu mai with the curry sauce is heavenly when you are drunk as hell at 4 am.

 Live Jazz at Salon 10 in Hong Kong